fazalfarhan01/YouTubedl-ui/README.md

 python main.py
 ```

-### Note: As of now.. only the gui is partially ready...
-Backend is yet to be prepared
+### Note: As of now..
+The GUI and YouTubeDL are properly integrated and the default download directory is the Downloads Folder.
 To Compile and obtain the exe file, run the following
 ```POWERSHELL
 python -m eel main.py web --onefile -w --icon=web\images\favicon.ico